Is It Safe To Eat Mussels While You Are Pregnant?

 Is It Safe To Eat Mussels While Pregnant?

 Once you are pregnant, it is important to consult your doctor first and learn what is safe, and what isn’t.
-During your first and second trimester, seafood can give off a smell that can make you nauseous.
+Seafood can give off a smell that can make you nauseous, and therefore, you should take that into consideration during your first and second trimester.
 While some doctors caution against eating mussels when pregnant, others say it is safe to eat mussels during pregnancy, but only if you follow a few important cooking tips and safety guidelines:

 • Ensure that you cook the mussels until their shells open up, which is a signal that they are well cooked.
+You can boil, steam, or bake them.
 In case some do not open, make sure you throw them away.
 Mussels use their shells to filter the water in order to get their food, which means that the shells contain various bacteria and viruses.
 You should break the mussels’ shells before you eat them.

 • Eating raw or undercooked mussels can expose you and your unborn baby to bacteria like Vibrio vulnificus.
 The type of bacteria that has a rod-like shape and can easily thrive in saltwater.
-If you come in contact with Vibrio vulnificus bacteria, it can lead to food poisoning, nausea, vomiting, dehydration, and other health issues.
+If you come in contact with Vibrio vulnificus bacteria, it can lead to health issues such as food poisoning, dehydration, and vomiting and nausea during pregnancy.
 According to CDC estimates, an alarming 52,000 illnesses are caused by eating food containing Vibrio each year.

 Health Benefits Of Eating Mussels